 Throughout the state budget process, CEA members have been strong advocates.
 In just the last three days, more than 4,000 emails were sent by CEA members to their representatives and state senators.
-Here's what happened at the Capitol yesterday:
+Here’s what happened at the Capitol Friday and Saturday:

 Democrats were expected to pass their budget.